guardian/support-dotcom-components/src/server/signin-gate/logic.md

-Reporting: the client emits the standard Ophan SIGN_IN_GATE view/click events under a stable Gandalf identity (`GandalfSignInGate`, variant `gandalf-<country code>`).
+Reporting: the client emits the standard Ophan SIGN_IN_GATE view/click events under a stable Gandalf identity (`GandalfSignInGate`, variant `gandalf-nz`).
 This is reporting metadata only — there is no A/B test allocation.